4 Reasons Your Dog Licks Your Hand

 2. Grooming

 Even if we give our dogs baths, they are still social creatures.
-This often starts as puppies, as a puppy’s mother will groom the puppies to keep them clean.
+This often starts with puppies, as a puppy’s mother will groom the puppies to keep them clean.
 This is a behavior that often sticks around into adulthood and the dog may still groom themselves, but more likely, they will transfer those maternal or puppyhood feelings to you by grooming you.

 This is a way that they bond with you and while it may not be fun to be the recipient of a dog bath, they are just trying to show their love and affection for you.